akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 **Delivery Instructions**

-Code deliverables shall be submitted via Git PRs to the VSTS repository.
+Code deliverables shall be submitted via Git PRs to a state designated code respository.
 A copy of any document deliverables shall be submitted to the Alaska product team.

 **Inspection and Acceptance of Services**